-Finally, since 1979, AMHCA published the Journal of Mental Health Counseling, which has become widely recognized and cited as an important contributor to the research and professional literature on clinical mental health counseling.
+Finally, since 1979, AMHCA has published the Journal of Mental Health Counseling, which has become widely recognized and cited as an important contributor to the research and professional literature on clinical mental health counseling.

-Taken together, these four mechanisms (definition of scope of practice; educational and training standards, professional practice standards and code of ethics; credentialing; and professional journal) resulted in the recognition of clinical mental health counseling as an important profession to be included in our health care system.
-In recognition of the central importance of vigorous professional educational and clinical practice standards, AMHCA has periodically revised its professional standards in 1993-94, 1999, 2003, and 2010-11 to reflect evolving practice requirements.
-These professional standards, as well as the 2015 AMHCA Code of Ethics, constitute the basis from which AMHCA continues to advocate for, and seek to advance, the practice of clinical mental health counseling.
+Taken together, these four mechanisms (definition of scope of practice; educational and training standards; professional practice standards and code of ethics; credentialing; and professional journal) resulted in the recognition of clinical mental health counseling as an important profession to be included in our health care system.
+In recognition of the central importance of vigorous professional educational and clinical practice standards, AMHCA has periodically revised its professional standards-in 1993-94, 1999, 2003, and 2010-11, 2015, 2016, 2017, 2018, 2020, 2021, and 2023-to reflect evolving practice requirements.
+These professional standards, as well as the 2020 AMHCA Code of Ethics, constitute the basis from which AMHCA continues to advocate for, and seek to advance, the practice of clinical mental health counseling.